State and Local Climate and Energy Program

 The SIT and Projection Tool calculate U.S. state-level estimates only, and is most appropriate for use by state agencies or other groups seeking to develop a State GHG inventory.
 The tool provides an aggregated total for each sector at the state-level, and does not include emissions for specific power plants, industrial facilities, other point sources, localities, or other countries.

-Local and regional governments interested in developing emissions estimates should visit the Developing a Greenhouse Gas Inventory page for suggested resources.
+Local and regional governments interested in developing emissions estimates should visit the Develop a Greenhouse Gas Inventory page for suggested approaches, key steps, resources and case studies.

 Individuals interested in emissions from specific facilities should consult EPA's GHG Reporting Program (GHGRP) data set.
 The data set includes public information from facilities in nine industry groups that directly emit large quantities of GHGs, as well as suppliers of certain fossil fuels and is available on the Greenhouse Gas (GHG) Data page.